Fix: Angular ExpressionChangedAfterItHasBeenCheckedError

 - When dealing with third-party libraries that modify DOM outside Angular’s awareness.

 This technique is well-known in other frameworks too.
-React developers face similar timing challenges — see fixing infinite loops in useEffect and preventing render-time state updates for comparable patterns.
+React developers face similar timing challenges — see preventing render-time state updates for the comparable pattern.

 Fix 4: Fix Async Pipe Causing the Error